Jimmy Destri: Career

 After Blondie's break-up in 1982, Destri ran a company that bought, renovated, and sold old buildings.
 He also produced and remixed material for artists such as Prince and INXS.
 Blondie reunited in 1997, and released two further albums (1999's No Exit and 2003's The Curse of Blondie) with Destri as keyboard player.
 By 2004, Destri retired from touring with the band, but he intended to keep working with them in the studio.
 However, he played no part in the writing or recording of their next album (2011's Panic of Girls), effectively ending his tenure in the band.

 After leaving Blondie, Destri has worked as an alcohol and addictions counselor in New York City.
-He took the decision to go into this line of work after recovering from a 25-year cocaine addiction in 2003.
+He decided to go into this line of work after recovering from a 25-year cocaine addiction in 2003.

 Destri composed or co-wrote several songs for Blondie, including: